HanKruiger/hankruiger.com/content/posts/2022-10-06_an_unexpected_encounter_with_python_class_attributes.md

 Elvis's hobbies: ['writing', 'music']
 ```

+What?!
+Why are both hobbies listed for both persons?

 ## The Misunderstanding

-My bug was in this statement in the `Person` class:
+My bug was rooted in this statement in the `Person` class:

 ```python
   hobbies = []